Nathan-Dachille/CP3407-Group-Project/README.md

 2. [Iteration-2](./iteration_2.md)

 # Additional Technical Information
-Some additional technical information can be found in the [technical information file](./technical_information.md).
+Some additional technical information including details on testing, continuous integration and continuous deployment can be found in the [technical information file](./technical_information.md).
+This file also contains the website's UML class diagrams and the database's ERD.